 Offer Incentives: Schools and libraries offer rewards for summer reading.
 Positive reinforcement helps promotes success.
 Every family has their own reward system.
 You know what works best for each of your children!

 Spring, summer, fall or winter, our Great Speech therapists are available year-round to ensure consistency.
-Contact us today for more information.
+Schedule your introductory call with us today for more information.